 If the peer AP is operating as an EMA AP, an EHT non-AP STA should follow the procedure described in 11.1.3.8.3 (Discovery of a nontransmitted BSSID profile) for efficient discovery during scanning and to save power after association.

-An EHT AP shall not assign an AID value of 2007 to any STA .
+An EHT AP shall not assign an AID value of 2007 to any STA or non-AP MLD (CID #4004).

 35.5.2.2.4 Allowed settings of the Trigger frame fields and TRS Control subfield